Any person meeting one of the following criteria may be granted admission to Northland Pioneer College.

 Admission of Students Under 18 Years of Age

-a.
-SAT (Scholastic Aptitude Test) composite (verbal and math) score
+- SAT (Scholastic Aptitude Test) composite (verbal and math) score of 930

-3. High school students who have not taken the ACT or SAT may enroll in NPC classes with the permission of college officials.
-High school students are subject to the course entry requirements in the Northland Pioneer
+- High school students who have not taken the ACT or SAT may enroll in NPC classes with the permission of college officials.
+High school students are subject to the course entry requirements in the Northland Pioneer College Catalog.

 Admission of Students in Special Status